OmarArias-Gaguancela/QuickProt/README.md

 # QuickProt
   <img src="https://raw.githubusercontent.com/OmarArias-Gaguancela/LOGOS_OAG/main/QuickProt.jpg" width="180" height="100">

-QuickProt comprises a series of Google Collab pipelines to facilitate and accelerate DIA and PRM proteomics data mining and visualization.
+QuickProt comprises a series of Google Colab pipelines designed to facilitate and accelerate DIA and PRM proteomics data mining and visualization.
-Without any coding experience, the user only has to create a folder in Google Drive and store a spreadsheet in TSV or CSV formats from DIA-NN or Skyline, respectively.
+Without any coding experience, users only need to create a folder in Google Drive and store a spreadsheet in TSV or CSV format from DIA-NN or Skyline, respectively.
+As these pipelines are released under the MIT License, users can modify the code and incorporate it into their bioinformatic workflows as they see fit.

 **QuickProt-DIA pipelines**